 - Around 140,000 Americans have been diagnosed with pulmonary fibrosis.

-The Lung Institute is a leading medical provider of regenerative cellular therapy for lung diseases such as COPD, pulmonary fibrosis and interstitial lung disease.
-Founded in 2013 in Tampa, Fla., the Lung Institute currently operates clinics in Tampa, Fla., Nashville, Tenn., Scottsdale, Ariz., Pittsburgh, Pa. and Dallas, Texas.
-For more information, please visit www.lunginstitute.com or call (800) 729-3065.
+The Lung Health Institute is a leading medical provider of regenerative cellular therapy for lung diseases such as COPD, pulmonary fibrosis and interstitial lung disease.
+Founded in 2013 in Tampa, Fla., the Lung Health Institute currently operates clinics in Tampa, Fla., Nashville, Tenn., Scottsdale, Ariz., Pittsburgh, Pa. and Dallas, Texas.
+For more information, please visit www.lunginstitute.com/dev or call 888-745-6697.